February 19, 2017 Disclaimer: Please read.

-Jesus was a Jewish wisdom teacher and exorcist/healer who lived in the Galilee province of the Roman Empire between 4 BCE (before the Common Era) and 30 CE.
+Jesus was a Jewish wisdom teacher and exorcist/healer who lived in the Galilee province of the Roman Empire between 4 B.C. and 30 A.D.
 His mother was known as Mary.
 His father was likely Joseph.

 So who is Jesus Christ?
-The Jesus Christ of most traditional theology is a distortion of both the Jesus of history and the Christ of the Christian faith—an attempt to take the metaphor of Christ and invest it totally in the historical figure of Jesus of Nazareth.
-It is a distortion because it makes a very Jewish Jesus into the first Christian and not the faithful Jew that he was.
-The truth about “Jesus Christ” is that when we look only at this hybrid concept we lose clear sight of both the human being and the mythological icon.
-What we hope to do in this dig is excavate separately the man (Jesus) and the myth (Christ) and unearth a new meaning for the statement “Jesus [is] Christ.”
+Jesus Christ is a mashup of the Jesus of history and the faith claim of the Christian church.
+It is an attempt to take the metaphor of Christ, meaning “savior,” and invest it totally in the historical figure of Jesus of Nazareth.
+It is a distortion of this historical figure, because it makes a very Jewish Jesus into the first Christian.
+The truth about Jesus Christ is that, when we look only at this hybrid concept, we lose clear sight of the man as a man and the myth as a meaningful faith claim.
+What we hope to do is excavate separately the man (Jesus) and the myth (Christ) and outline the ramifications of what it means to make the statement “Jesus [is the] Christ/the Anointed (One).”

 Evidence and Methodology

-Therefore while much of this truth has been known in the academy, it has only trickled into the pews of the churches.
-The scholarship of the Jesus Seminar of the Westar Institute, a gathering of more than 200 professionally trained specialists, is at the forefront of this current quest for the historical Jesus.
+Therefore, while much of this truth has been known in the academy, it has only trickled into the pews of the churches.
+The scholars and scholarly product of the Jesus Seminar of the Westar Institute represent the main manifestation of this current quest.
 Their central contribution has been the publication of “The Five Gospels.”
-Not only does this work expand the Gospel canon from four to five (they hold the Gnostic Gospel of Thomas as having equal historical value to the traditional Matthew, Mark, Luke and John), but in a twist on previous “red-letter” editions of the New Testament, in which all the words attributed to Jesus are colored red, the scholars of the Jesus Seminar apply four different shadings to the words attributed to Jesus.
-Black for words strictly the product of the early church with no connection to the historical Jesus.
-Gray for words likely the product of the early church but consistent with the core message of Jesus.
-Pink for words consistent with the core message of Jesus but as likely to be the product of his earliest followers.
-Red for words that are consistent with the core message of Jesus and likely to have been spoken by him in similar form.
-Their conclusion: Only 20% of the words traditionally attributed to Jesus deserve a red or pink rating.
+Not only does this work expand the Gospel canon from four to five (they hold the Gospel of Thomas as having equal historical value to the traditional ones of Matthew, Mark, Luke and John), but in an ironic twist on previous “red letter” editions of the New Testament (in which all the words attributed to Jesus are colored red), the scholars of the Jesus Seminar apply four different shadings to these words.
+Black is for words strictly the product of the early church, with no connection to the historical Jesus.
+Grey is for words likely the product of the early church but consistent with the core message of Jesus.
+Pink is for words consistent with the core message of Jesus but as likely to be the product of his earliest followers.
+Red is for the words that are consistent with the core message of Jesus and likely to have been spoken by him in similar form.
+Their conclusion: Only 20 percent of the words attributed to Jesus are given a red or pink rating.

 Dig last updated on Dec.
-20, 2005
+24, 2016